Akiros001/platform-resource-manager/prm/README.md

 This section describes how to build and deploy WCA with PRM plugin in a cluster.
 In general, WCA/PRM Agent needs to be deployed in each worker node, which collects platform metrics, detect resource contention and conduct resource allocation if needed.
-A PRM model builder needs to be deployed seperately, which builds workload models and pushes to a configuration service, like zookeeper or etcd.
+A PRM model builder needs to be deployed separately, which builds workload models and pushes to a configuration service, like zookeeper or etcd.

 [Installation Guide](doc/install.md) introduces how to build WCA with PRM plugin, how to install WCA/PRM agent and how to configure agent to work with differen type of job scheduler.